 Who is Eligible for the New Eligibility Review and Formal Review Waiver Process?

-Who is not Eligible for a Florida DUI Hardship License?
+Who is not Eligible for any type of Florida DUI Hardship License?

-(2) have refused the breath test two or more times
+(2) you have refused the breath test two or more times; or